ralphdt/ttn-node-setup/readme.md

 If firmware fails then use Module > Add and try again https://www.microchip.com/Developmenttools/ProductDetails/dv164140-1

-The RESET switch is inside the case, outside is only the BUTTON switch
+The RESET switch is inside the case, outside is only the BUTTON switch.
+Timing is key if upload fails.
+Upload, then reset near when the COM port request is made.
+Ensure a USB cable with data (not just power is used).

 To find nearby gateways http://ttnmapper.org/